About Rosie

 Hi, I’m Rosie

 I love capturing my unique life on our small farm with my animals.
-I live with my Mum and little Brother.
-Once a fortnight, I go to my Dad’s where I have a gorgeous old pony.
+I live with my Mum and younger brother, and our menagerie of animals, a lot of who feature in my art.

 I have always had an artistic streak in me thanks to my Mum and Great-Grandparents.
 And when I was 3 or 4 years of age my Mum passed me my first paints and brushes, and I have never looked back.